The Right to Bare Arms

 The Right to Bare Arms is an album by American comedian Larry the Cable Guy, released on March 29, 2005 on Warner Music Nashville.
 It has been certified platinum by the RIAA.
-It was recorded live at the Verizon Wireless Theater (now Revention Music Center) in Houston, Texas on January 15 and 16, 2005.
+It was recorded live at the Verizon Wireless Theater (now Bayou Music Center) in Houston, Texas on January 15 and 16, 2005.

 As of 2014, sales in the United States have exceeded 960,000 copies, according to Nielsen SoundScan.

 Track listing

 All material written by Larry the Cable Guy.